The following information describes the framework of the Reactor Oversight Process (ROP).

-Each calendar quarter, the resident inspectors and the inspection staff in the regional office will review the performance of all nuclear power plants in that region, as measured by the performance indicators and by inspection findings.
-Every six months, this review will be expanded to include planning of inspections for the following 12-month period.
+Each calendar quarter (every 3 months), the resident inspectors and the inspection staff in the regional office will review the performance of all nuclear power plants in that region as measured by the performance indicators and by inspection findings.
+Every 6 months, the NRC staff will expand the review to include planning of inspections for the following 12-month period.

 Each year, the final quarterly review will involve a more detailed assessment of plant performance over the previous 12 months and preparation of a performance report, as well as the inspection plan for the following year.
-This review will include NRC headquarters staff members, the regional staff, and the resident inspectors.
+This review will include NRC Headquarters staff members, the regional staff, and the resident inspectors.